 In 2013, INFOhio developed the ICoach (formerly District/Building ICoach) program for individual districts and buildings.
 Educators in Ohio schools complete online training necessary to become the resident expert in INFOhio tools and instructional technology.
 Currently, more than 300 ICoaches support their schools and districts by sharing strategies and best practices for using the newest technology and digital resources in the classroom.
 INFOhio ICoaches and IPartners provide hundreds of hours of in-person training each year.

-Technical Support: The INFOhio Technical Support Team, based at the Allen County Educational Service Center in Lima, provides Level 2 statewide support for library automation and Level 1 statewide support for the INFOhio-licensed digital content and the INFOhio web tools.
+Technical Support: The INFOhio Technical Support Team provides Level 2 statewide support for library automation and Level 1 statewide support for the INFOhio-licensed digital content and the INFOhio web tools.
 Technical Support Team members are instrumental in the development and maintenance of INFOhio websites and web tools and facilitate the delivery of INFOhio online services including Learn With INFOhio webinars.

-Instructional Support: The INFOhio Instructional Support Team operates regionally, providing support that meets the individual needs of the five regions of the state: Northwest, Northeast, Southeast, Southwest, and Central.
+Instructional Support: The INFOhio Instructional Support Team leads initiatives to integrate the use of INFOhio resources into classroom instruction.
 Instructional Support Team members are instrumental in the design and development of INFOhio websites and web tools, as well as INFOhio's many Professional Development & Training programs.
-The Instructional Support Team leads initiatives to integrate the use of INFOhio resources into classroom instruction and assists the INFOhio Technical Support Team in providing Level 1 statewide support for the INFOhio-licensed digital content and the INFOhio web tools.
+The INFOhio Instructional Support Team provides Level 1 statewide support for the INFOhio-licensed digital content and the INFOhio web tools.